sagemathinc/cocalc-doc/source/software.rst

 Key benefits
 ------------------------------

-1. A custom environment bundles software in a clean, well-specified way with accompanying material.
+* Such a *custom software environment* bundles software – which is defined in a clean, well-specified way – with accompanying material (usually :doc:`../jupyter`).
+  This is useful for distributing interactive teaching material (tutorials, courses, ...) or publications (reproducible science, ...).
   This mitigates slightly inconsistent versions, etc.

-2. Compared to the `MyBinder <https://mybinder.org/>`_ service:
+* Compared to the `MyBinder`_ service:
-    1. Your **files are persistently stored across sessions**!
+    * Your **files are persistently stored across sessions**!
-    2. A project is completely private; explicit sharing with collaborators.
+    * A project is completely private; :ref:`explicit sharing with collaborators <project-collaborators>`.
-    3. Projects always starts in about 15s.
+    * Projects always starts in about 15s.
-    4. The software images are prebuilt, which means you do not have to wait 10-minutes or more to open it.
+    * The software images are prebuilt, which means you do not have to wait 10-minutes or more to open it.

 Current limitations